 I know that feeling very well.
 Five years ago, I had huge dreams to build a musician-based social media site to take the world by storm.
 It didn’t.
 In fact, it didn’t even generate a light sprinkle.

 I bootstrapped my way through product development.
-I exhausted my nest egg until there were no funds left to go forward.
-However, with a bit of creative thinking, I was able to turn a failed business into triumph – and with the right know how, you can too!
+I exhausted my nest egg until no funds were left to go forward.
+However, with a bit of creative thinking, I was able to turn a failed business into triumph – and with the right know-how, you can too!